-Library Databases: Go to Academic Search Premier or Anthropology Plus on the Libraries' website.
-Click on "databases", then type in Academic Search Premier or Anthropology Plus.
+Library Databases: Go to Academic Search Complete or Anthropology Plus on the Libraries' website.
+Click on "databases," then type in Academic Search Complete or Anthropology Plus.
 Select either of the two listings that come up (they are both the same), then when you get to the search screen, do a keyword search on whatever topic that interests you.
 This will turn up articles that you can then find in the library or download right then and there.

 Google Scholar.
 Search for peer-reviewed articles using keywords from your topic (see samples above).

-Books From the Library: Start your search on InfoKat, the University of Kentucky Libraries' online catalog.
+Books From the Library: Start your search in InfoKat Discover, the University of Kentucky Libraries' catalog/database search tool.
 For those students who have never looked for books in a library, books are shelved according to call numbers.
-InfoKat, which is available on the UK Libraries' website is the resource for finding books possessed by the library and getting the call number for a book.
+InfoKat Discovery, which is available on the UK Libraries' website, is the resource for finding books owned by the library and getting the call number for a book.
 Once you get the call number, you can use it to find the book on the library shelves (shelves are sometimes called “stacks”).
-Once you find a book on the shelves, bring it to the main circulation desk, and the employee will check the book out to you (provided you bring your student ID/library card) so that you can take it home.
+Once you find a book on the shelves, bring it to the main circulation desk on the first floor, and an employee will check the book out to you (provided you bring your student ID/library card) so that you can take it home.
 Remember to find out when you must return the book to the library.
 You will risk getting charged a fee or losing your ability to check out books if you do not return the books on time.

 Research Guide for Anthropology: Lists a number of good sources for scholarly literature on Anthropology.